-The Corporation is using the notice and access procedure that allows the Corporation to furnish proxy materials, which includes the annual consolidated financial statements and management's discussion and analysis for the year ended January 2, 2021 (the "2020 Annual Report"), over the internet instead of mailing paper copies to shareholders.
-Under the notice and access procedure, the Corporation will deliver proxy-related materials by: (i) posting this Circular and the 2020 Annual Report (and other proxy-related materials) on a website other than SEDAR, in this case www.loblaw.ca; and (ii) sending the Notice of Meeting informing holders of common shares of the Corporation ("Common Shares") that this Circular, the 2020 Annual Report and proxy-related materials have been posted on the Corporation's website and explaining how to access them.
+The Corporation is using the notice and access procedure that allows the Corporation to furnish proxy materials, which includes the annual consolidated financial statements and management's discussion and analysis for the year ended January 1, 2022 (the "2021 Annual Report"), over the internet instead of mailing paper copies to shareholders.
+Under the notice and access procedure, the Corporation will deliver proxy-related materials by: (i) posting this Circular, the 2021 Annual Report and other proxy-related materials on a website other than SEDAR, in this case www.loblaw.ca; and (ii) sending the Notice of Meeting informing holders of common shares of the Corporation ("Common Shares") that this Circular, the 2021 Annual Report and proxy-related materials have been posted on the Corporation's website and explaining how to access them.

-On or about April 5, 2021, the Corporation will send to shareholders the Notice of Meeting and the relevant voting document (a form of proxy or a voting instruction form).
-The Notice of Meeting contains basic information about the Meeting and the matters to be voted on, instructions on how to access the proxy materials, and explains how to obtain a paper copy of this Circular and/or the 2020 Annual Report.
+On or about April 4, 2022, the Corporation will send to shareholders the Notice of Meeting and the relevant voting document (a form of proxy or a voting instruction form).
+The Notice of Meeting contains basic information about the Meeting and the matters to be voted on, provides instructions on how to access the proxy materials, and explains how to obtain a paper copy of this Circular and/or the 2021 Annual Report.

-QUESTIONS AND ANSWERS ON THE VIRTUAL MEETING
+QUESTIONS AND ANSWERS ON THE MEETING

-- Q: Why will the Meeting be completely virtual? - A: Due to the ongoing COVID-19 pandemic and in consideration of the health and safety of our shareholders, colleagues and the broader community, the Meeting will be held in a virtual meeting format only, by way of a live webcast.
-Shareholders will be able to listen, participate and vote at the meeting in real time through a web-based platform instead of attending the meeting in person. - Q: Who can attend and vote at the virtual Meeting? - A: Registered shareholders and duly appointed proxyholders who log in to the Meeting online will be able to listen, ask questions and securely vote through a web-based platform, provided that they are connected to the internet and follow the instructions set out in this Circular.
+- Q: Who can attend and vote at the Meeting? - A: Registered shareholders and duly appointed proxyholders who log in to the Meeting online will be able to listen, ask questions and securely vote through a web-based platform, provided that they are connected to the internet and follow the instructions set out in this Circular.
 Shareholders who wish to appoint a proxyholder to represent them at the Meeting (including non-registered shareholders who wish to appoint themselves as proxyholder to attend, participate and vote at the Meeting) must submit their duly completed proxy or voting instruction form AND register the proxyholder with the Corporation's registrar and transfer agent, Computershare Investor Services Inc. ("Computershare") as described below.
 Failure to register the proxyholder (the person you have designated to attend the Meeting, who could be yourself or another person) with Computershare will result in that proxyholder not receiving a control number to participate in the Meeting and such proxyholder would only be able to attend the Meeting as a guest.